 University of Cape Town (Department of Construction Economics & Management), any one of the following

-- BSc together with BSc (Hons) Property Studies together with BSc (4 year degree) – Full Accreditation
+- BSc together with BSc (Hons) Property Studies (4 year degree),

 Cape Peninsula University of Technology

-- National Diploma Real Estate (Property Valuation) – Full Accreditation
+- National Diploma Real Estate (Property Valuation)– new enrolment until 2017- Full Accreditation

 5. BURSARIES OFFERED BY THE SAIV